Create marketing videos quickly with AI | HeyGen

 Produce multiple language versions and regional variants quickly to scale global campaigns with cultural relevance.

 HeyGen combines AI scripting, lifelike presenters, and built-in design tools so teams can create high-impact marketing videos in minutes.
-Save production time, keep brand consistency, and launch ads, explainers, and promos that actually make a real difference.
+Save production time, maintain brand consistency, and launch ads, explainers, and promos that actually move the needle.

-Generate scripts, scenes, and voiceovers instantly — then tweak visuals and captions to optimise performance across platforms.
+Generate scripts, scenes, and voiceovers instantly — then tweak visuals and captions to optimize performance across platforms.

-Create dozens of localised ad variants and A/B test hooks, CTAs, and thumbnails for your promo video to see what converts — without hiring an editor.
+Create dozens of localized ad variants and A/B test hooks, CTAs, and thumbnails for your promo video to see what converts — without hiring an editor.

 AI script and hook generator